Extended field theories are local and have classifying spaces: Applications

 where on the right we have the singular simplicial set of the underlying topological space.
 Taking $\pi_0$ of both sides of the above identifies concordance classes with the topological connected components of the underlying space. \end{remark}

 Formula \eqref{dimaform} has some striking consequences.
-For example, if $\sim_{con}$ denotes the equivalence relation given by concordance, then for any smooth manifold $M$, we have the formula
+For example, if $\simcon$ denotes the equivalence relation given by concordance, then for any smooth manifold $M$, we have the formula

-where on the right we take homotopy clases of maps and on the left we mod out by the relation of concordance.
+where on the right we take homotopy classes of maps and on the left we mod out by the relation of concordance.
 This immediately gives a classifying space construction for~$X$.
-We illustrate with the following example. \begin{example} Let $X=\Vect$ be the sheaf of groupoids \footnote{The functor which assigns a smooth manifold $M$ to the groupoid of vector bundles $\Vect(M)$ is only a pseudofunctor.
+We illustrate with the following example.

+\begin{example} Let $X=\Vect$ be the sheaf of groupoids\footnote{The functor which sends a smooth manifold $M$ to the groupoid of vector bundles $\Vect(M)$ is only a pseudofunctor.
 Hence, here we mean its strictification to an honest functor.} given by vector bundles with isomorphisms between them.
-Because every vector bundle is locally trivial, we have an equivalence $\Vect(\Delta^n)\simeq\deloop\GL(\Delta^n)$ on every smooth $n$-simplex, where $\deloop\GL(S)=\coprod_{d≥0}\deloop\GL_d(S)$ is the disjoint union of deloopings of smooth general linear groups, with $\GL_d(S)=\sm(S,\GL(\RR^d))$.
+Because every vector bundle is locally trivial, we have an equivalence $\Vect(\gsim^n)\simeq\deloop\GL(\gsim^n)$ on every smooth $n$-simplex, where $\deloop\GL(S)=\coprod_{d≥0}\deloop\GL_d(S)$ is the disjoint union of deloopings of smooth general linear groups, with $\GL_d(S)=\sm(S,\GL(\RR^d))$.
 The classifying space of~$\Vect$ can be computed (for a fixed summand in dimension $d≥0$) as

+where we have used the fact that $\Delta^{\rm op}$ is sifted to distribute over the product.
 Here $\tdeloop\sing(\GL_d)$ denotes the classifying space of the simplicial group $\sing(\GL_d)$, or, equivalently, the singular simplicial set of the topological classifying space of the topological group~$\GL_d$.
 Thus, we recover the classifying space construction

 \end{example}